uberholzer/2021_iScience_Overholt_Krog_COVID/README.md

 # About

 This repository contains code related to the manuscript titled  "Dissecting the common and compartment-specific features of COVID-19 severity in the lung and periphery with single-cell resolution" by K.J.
 Overholt, J.R.
 Krog, I. Zanoni, and B.D.
-Bryson.
+Bryson in *iScience* (2021).

 DOI: https://doi.org/10.1016/j.isci.2021.102738